U.S. sees Saudi Arabia and UAE sending commandos to Syria

 But it appears to be widening its focus.
 Carter said on Thursday Saudi Arabia committed to expand its role in the air campaign and the United Arab Emirates said it would restart its participation.

-Saudi Arabia and Gulf states took part on Thursday in the largest gathering so far of defense ministers from the U.S.-led coalition against Islamic State, which Carter hosted at NATO headquarters in Brussels.
+Saudi Arabia and Gulf states took part on Thursday in the largest gathering so far of defence ministers from the U.S.-led coalition against Islamic State, which Carter hosted at NATO headquarters in Brussels.

 Carter said the group collectively approved a campaign plan that aims to recapture the two main Islamic State strongholds of Raqqa in Syria and Mosul in Iraq, as well as grappling with the group's spread beyond its self-declared caliphate.